-Furthermore, based on several studies extracts from maitake mushroom have been shown to protect against diabetes.
+Furthermore, based on several studies extracts from maitake mushrooms have been shown to protect against diabetes.
 For instance, one research focused on the ability of the extracts of the mushroom to obstruct alpha-glucosidase.

-The alpha-glucosidase is an enzyme which breaks simple sugars and starch into glucose.
+The alpha-glucosidase is an enzyme that breaks simple sugars and starch into glucose.
 By obstructing this enzyme, the absorption of sugar slows down.
 Furthermore, many oral diabetes drugs are actually alpha-glucosidase inhibitors.

 One 2013 study notes that maitake D-Fraction might be useful when it comes to treating and preventing breast cancer.
 According to the researchers, this mushroom can combat the reproduction and growth of cancerous cells.

-Adding maitake in our food is very simple, we just add them to any food in which we would usually include mushrooms.
+Adding maitake to our food is very simple, we just add them to any food in which we would usually include mushrooms.
 We can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, we can fry them in butter or grill them.